One size does not fit all.

 What to do next.

-If you have not yet attended a meeting we invite you to attend, all of our meetings are free and we can further help you with the understanding of the definition of sobriety and how it has worked for many of us.
-If you prefer to discuss any questions over the phone, please contact us.
+Firstly, if you have not yet attended a meeting we invite you to attend.
+Secondly, all of our meetings are free.
+More over, we can further help you with the understanding of the definition of sobriety and how it has worked for many of us.
+Finally, if you prefer to discuss any questions over the phone, please contact us.

 Maintained by members in recovery of their addiction in Sex Addicts Anonymous in New York (NYC).

 The views expressed on this website do not necessarily represent those of the ISO of Sex Addicts Anonymous®